 NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

 But reviews are hard to come by these days.
-Back in time of Yesteryear, you could send your books to magazines, newspapers, radio, and even television for a review.
-In today’s modern world, these opportunities come much less frequently than before.
+Back in the time of Yesteryear, you could send your books to magazines, newspapers, radio, and even television for a review.
+In today’s modern world, these opportunities come less frequently than before.
 So, now what?

 That’s what makes it an honest and respected system for getting reviews.

 Be advised, I did use affiliate links for this article.
 They don't affect my judgment on the product, but if you do use the link to purchase, it definitely helps with the coffee funds and won't cost you anything extra.

 NetGalley deals with ARCs (Advanced Reader Copies) that are delivered to readers who in turn give a review.
 This helps to promote books and authors.
 NetGalley is used by most of the large traditional publishers, so your book will be in good company if you do decide to use it.

 NOTE: If you believe that you can't give a copy of your book in return for a review on Amazon, then be sure to watch this.

 Normally ARCs are only distributed to readers by the publisher (or by the author in the case of self-publishing).
 So, in order to get your hands on one, you would basically need to know the author or have a friend at the publishing house and contact that person directly.
 But NetGalley takes that burden off those requesting to read.
 As an author, you submit your ebook ARC to NetGalley, which then opens it up to those looking to review books.

 So, it’s a win-win for the author and reader.
 Authors can send ARCs away for reviews.
 Readers can review new titles without having to contact authors and publishers directly.
 Sounds simple enough.